 Infrastructure, Transportation, and Sustainability

 The infrastructure team provides leadership, accountability, and stakeholder engagement around Mayor Barry’s efforts to create an efficient, equitable transportation network, including expansion of mass transit services and bicycle and pedestrian facilities.
 The infrastructure team also works to incorporate sustainability throughout all operations of the Metropolitan government.
 Mayor Barry’s Livable Nashville Committee will build upon the recommendations and accomplishments of former Mayor Karl Dean’s 2009 Green Ribbon Committee.
+They released their Livable Nashville Draft Recommendations in February 2017.

 Mayor Barry’s infrastructure team also works closely with city departments and community stakeholders in the development, coordination, and administration of transportation and growth policies for Nashville, including adherence to and implementation of NashvilleNext, the city’s 25-year comprehensive General Plan which guides growth and development countywide; nMotion, the Metropolitan Transit Authority (MTA) and Regional Transportation Authority’s (MTA) strategic master plan; WalknBike, Metro’s strategic master plan for sidewalks and bikeways; as well as a major 2016 update to Metro’s Parks and Greenways Master Plan.